Shelly Finkel: Early life

 Finkel was born in Brooklyn, New York to a Jewish family.
 His father William Finkel died in 1957 when he was thirteen years old.
 Raised by his mother Betty Finkel, he attended Brooklyn Technical High School.
 His first job was at Ripley’s Clothing Store, a block from his house where he worked two or three nights a week at age 14.
 He continued with odd jobs including as a salesman for a photocopier company.
 He later began a computer dating service and landed his first music promotion job while handing out flyers outside the dance club Action House.
 "A guard came outside and took Finkel and his partner, a longtime friend named Eli, into the club to meet with the four absentee owners.
 They asked Finkel if he knew anything about running a club.
-Although the obvious answer would have been no, the 23- year-old Finkel, who was full of youthful exuberance, answered in the affirmative and got a job he had not even been seeking."
+Although the obvious answer would have been no, the 23-year-old Finkel, who was full of youthful exuberance, answered in the affirmative and got a job he had not even been seeking."

 Career

 Music career

 Finkel started his music career through Action House nightclub in 1967 where famous bands such as Cream and The Doors performed.
 Finkel promoted shows with The Doors, The Who, Jimi Hendrix, Janis Joplin and the Chambers Brothers.
-He created with partner Jimmy Koplik Summer Jam at Watkins Glen, which drew a record crowd of 600,000 to see the performance of the Allman Brothers Band, The Band and Grateful Dead.
+He created with partner Jimmy Koplik, Summer Jam at Watkins Glen, which drew a record crowd of 600,000 to see the performance of the Allman Brothers Band, The Band and Grateful Dead.

 Finkel also managed acts such as Vanilla Fudge and Mountain, before moving into boxing in the late 1970s.

 Boxing career

 Finkel began his professional boxing career in 1980, when he helped several Golden Gloves fighters turn pro.
-He would later take several of the biggest fighters from the eighties and nineties pro at once, following the 1984 Summer Olympics and the pro debuts of Mark Breland, Evander Holyfield, Pernell Whitaker, Tyrell Biggs and Meldrick Taylor.
+He would later take several of the biggest fighters from the 1980s and 1990s pro at once, following the 1984 Summer Olympics and the pro debuts of Mark Breland, Evander Holyfield, Pernell Whitaker, Tyrell Biggs and Meldrick Taylor.
 Fighters he has managed include Mike Tyson, Manny Pacquiao, Evander Holyfield, Pernell Whitaker, Meldrick Taylor, Mike McCallum and Alex Ramos.

-During Finkel's boxing career he put together many large pay per view events including Mike Tyson vs Michael Spinks on June 27, 1988, the largest pay per view event as of that date.
-He also organized Howard Stern's Miss Howard Stern New Year's Eve, which was one of the most profitable nonsports pay per view events in history.
+During Finkel's boxing career he put together many large pay-per-view events including Mike Tyson vs. Michael Spinks on June 27, 1988, the largest PPV event as of that date.
+He also organized Howard Stern's Miss Howard Stern New Year's Eve, which was one of the most profitable nonsports PPV events in history.